NangTuong/Password-Generator/README.md

 # Random-Password-Generator

-Tool that allows a user tonrandomly generate a password based off the criteria they select.
+Tool that allows a user to generate a random password based off the criteria they select.